jamus9/GravSim/README.md

 # Gravity Simulation

-A JavaFX application that simulates the movement of planets in two dimensions.
+A JavaFX application that simulates the movement of planets in two dimensions is realistic scale.